open-telemetry/opentelemetry.io/content/en/blog/2024/target-allocator-troubleshooting/index.md

       enabled: true
 ```

-📝 You can see the full `OpenTelemetryCollector` resource definiton
+📝 You can see the full `OpenTelemetryCollector` resource definition
 [here](https://github.com/avillela/otel-target-allocator-talk/blob/main/src/resources/02-otel-collector.yml).

 ### 4- Did you configure a ServiceMonitor (or PodMonitor) selector?